Print

 Ingredients

-• optional as needed: 1 Tablespoon peanut oil, vegetable oil, or canola oil
+• optional as needed: 2 teaspoons avocado oil, light olive oil, or melted coconut oil

 Instructions